 Fogle, Roth and Sheets accounted for 10 of the 14 new individual marks.
 Sheets broke school benchmarks in the 100 and 200 butterfly, times that doubled as new freshman records.
 Her season-best swims in the 100 and 200 freestyle were also first-year marks.

-Fogle and Marr eclipsed the longest-standing active team individual records.
+Francesca Marr and Fogle eclipsed the longest-standing active team individual records.
 Fogle was one of four competitors to finish under one minute in the extremely fast A final of the 100 breaststroke.
 Her time of 59.53 eclipsed Lindsay Lange's record that had stood since 2003.
 In the 200 breaststroke, she was the runner up in the A final at the Big Ten Championships and broke the school record for the fifth time in her career at the NCAA meet.

 Marr established her new individual record in the 400 IM while winning the C Final.
 She eclipsed the freshman record in the morning prelims and came back in the finals with an even better time that bested a Purdue record that had stood since 2005.

 Nine NCAA Championships qualifiers and five new relay records established at the Big Ten Championships highlighted the 2010-11 season.
-The nine NCAA qualifiers -- seven swimmers and two divers -- matched a program record established in 2010.
 Lisa Butler, Kara Cook, Caitlin Hamilton, Ariel Martin, Erin Mertz, Lauren Nichols, Allie Smith, Fogle and Gustafson represented the Boilers at the national championship meet in Austin, Texas.

 Mertz scored from all three boards at NCAAs, highlighted by a career-best third-place showing in the 3-meter competition that earned the senior All-American honors.
 Joining Mertz as Honorable Mention All-Americans were Cook (platform diving) and Hamilton (1,650 free) as well as the 400 and 800 relay teams.
 Butler, Martin and Gustafson swam on both scoring relays along with Smith (400) and Fogle (800).